 Undergraduate transcripts from UM and any other undergraduate institutions you've attended.
 To obtain an electronic copy of your UM transcript, order an official copy to your email address from the Registrar's Office.
 Open the security protected PDF.
 Right click and select "print to PDF" to create a non-secure copy of the PDF.
 Use Adobe to remove the authenticity page.
 (The transcript has now become de facto unofficial.)

 3-page essay selected from a list of provided prompts.
 Topical questions will correspond to the Carnegie Endowment program to which the student is applying.
-(See the Gaither Junior Fellows instruction page for essay topics.)
+Here are the 2018-19 Gaither Fellows Essay Prompts.
 These topics are intended to test skills in analysis, logic, and written expression.
 The prompts change each application cycle.
 The essays should be thought pieces, not research papers.
 Students should submit an essay related to their primary research program interests, although the Carnegie Endowment may, on occasion, select an applicant for a program outside of his/her designated primary interest.